AlexGrytsai/SocialMediaAPI/README.md

 	You need to get access token for use app - [get token](http://127.0.0.1:8000/api/v1/token/).
 	For use an access token, you can use [ModHeader - Modify HTTP headers](https://chromewebstore.google.com/detail/modheader-modify-http-hea/idgpnmonknjnojddfkpgkljpfnnfcklj?pli=1) for Chrome.
 After installing it, you need added Authorization with "Bearer <your_access_token>".
 	Now, you can use all application's feathers.
+	Use Flower to monitor the status of scheduled tasks and other Celery workers - [http://localhost:5555](http://localhost:5555).

 7. **Access the application's documentation:**